Frequently Asked Questions

 and Windows 10 (32 and 64-bit).

-Q2: How do I upgrade from one version to another?
+Q2: How do I go from the evaluation to the paid version, or upgrade from one version to another?

 Q3: Why do I get no response from the NFS server?